Overview

 During the day, children with sleep apnea might:

-- Have trouble paying attention.
+- Have trouble learning and paying attention.

 - Have poor weight gain.